puppetlabs/puppet-strings/README.md

 The Strings elements appearing in the above comment block are:

 * Three comment lines, not prefixed with tags, give the class description.
+* The `@summary` YARD tag, which can be used for a short description of the class (fewer than 140 characters recommended).
 * The `@example` YARD tag, immediately followed by an optional title.
 * The `include` statement, which adds the usage example code.
 * Two `@param` tags, with the name of the parameter first, followed by a string describing the parameter's purpose.